dwojtasik/PyHook/README.rst

 GUI consists of few elements:

 - Menu bar, where user can change app settings, verify pipelines files, install pipelines requirements, update app and show information about it.
+- In 64-bit version of PyHook there is also checkbox that allows to select 32-bit processes.
 - Injection bar, where user can find given process automatically or by search bar using process name or id.
 - Session list, where user can see all active/dead sessions.
 Each session have icon (if possible to get from .exe file by Windows API), executable name and process id.
 Active sessions have green border, dead are using red color.
 - Session overview, where user can see live logs and timings (on screenshot below) from given session, kill it or restart (if it was stopped by any reason).